Donaldidus/JodelCrawler/README.md

 # JodelCrawler

-A small crawler that tracks posts from the Jodel App and saves them in a database.
+A small crawler that tracks posts from the Jodel App and saves them in a sqlite database.

 ## Usage
 ### Installation